maybesmurf/monorepo-1/README.md

 ## Active Task

-- Unleash the powers of Prisma
-- A db seed with Prisma

 ## Need to:

 - Testing
 - Deploying to stage rather than live
 - API Dockerfile has the database string hardcoded into it.
 How do I fix that?
 - Scripts to make life easy in development
+- Bring Prisma to production

 # How to Use